Property experts – apologies to anyone working at the firms I’m highlighting, but you bring it on yourselves.

-Another point to note is that most of the experts are corporates rather than individuals, sure the individuals may claim to make them or be the face but the have a backroom of economists and professionals doing analysis.
+Another point to note is that most of the experts are corporates rather than individuals, sure the individuals may claim to make them or be the face but they have a backroom of economists and professionals doing the analysis.

 Let’s kick off with my personal predictions.
-I didn’t make one every year as I was focused on having two kids around end of the year when I make my predictions.
-I don’t have a backroom, just a computer and an intimate knowledge of the UK marketplace.
+I didn’t make one every year as I was focused on having two kids around the end of the year when I make my predictions.
+I don’t have a back room, just a computer and an intimate knowledge of the UK marketplace.

 Brett Alegre-Wood – YPC Group

 Ernst & Young ITEM Club